Goorakh/RiskOfChaos/README.md

 * Disable Knockback: Disables all knockback, lasts 1 stage
 * Increase Skill Cooldowns: Increases cooldown for all skills, lasts 1 stage
 * Decrease Skill Cooldowns: Decreases cooldown for all skills, lasts 1 stage
+* Relocate Teleporter: Moves the stage teleporter to a random position on the map
 </details>

 FAQ: